💬 Taweez Guidance

 Pre-Islamic Era

-Amulets and protective charms were widespread across Arabian Peninsula and surrounding regions.
-Various forms of tamā'im (amulets) were used for protection against evil eye, diseases, and misfortunes.
+Amulets and protective charms were widespread across the Arabian Peninsula.
+Various forms of tamā'im were used for protection against evil eye, diseases, and misfortunes.

 Early Islamic Period